IrinaOrias/Pizza-by-the-Numbers-A-12-Month-Review/README.md

 **Recommendation:**
 - Launch premium bundle deals or family meals specifically for weekends
 - Reinforce staff schedules and delivery capacity to handle volume spikes
+ ---
+**Conclusion**
+This project converted over 48,000 individual pizza sales into a clear story of what drives performance in the business.
+Using Power BI, I translated raw data into a set of focused insights and strategies that support smarter planning, stronger promotions, and more profitable operations.
+By understanding what customers want, when they order, and how they interact with the menu, the business can now make more informed, confident decisions across marketing, operations, and product development.
+This analysis doesn’t just reflect the past—it’s a guide for increasing sales and improving customer satisfaction moving forward.